 In many situations, our safety is in the hands of someone else.
 When driving as a passenger in a car, this is most apparent, but we also rely on others using the proper care and skill behind the wheel when we drive alongside them.
 Similarly, product manufacturers, doctors, and the owners of stores and restaurants similarly have our safety in their hands from time to time.

 If these parties commit negligence and allow you to be injured, you may be entitled to sue them for damages.
-The Law Offices of Randolph Rice’s Bethesda personal injury lawyers may be able to help you with your case and fight to hold the responsible parties liable for your injuries and other damages.
+Rice, Murtha & Psoras ’s Bethesda personal injury lawyers may be able to help you with your case and fight to hold the responsible parties liable for your injuries and other damages.
 For help with your case, call our lawyers today to schedule a free legal consultation.
 Our number is (410) 694-7291.

 Common Accidental Injuries